f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/README.rst

 For this demonstration, Google Cloud Platform (GCP) is selected to deploy the BIG-IP Virtual Edition with Web Application Firewall (WAF) functionality.
 A virtual machine hosting application workload is provisioned and integrated with a virtual server configured on the BIG-IP instance.
 This setup ensures secure access by routing traffic through the virtual server, thereby preventing direct exposure of the applications to external networks.

 `Steps to deploy BIG-IP on GCP <https://github.com/sshajiya/bigip_automation_examples/blob/main/bigip/workflow-guides/application-delivery-security/workload/BIG-IP-Deployment-Steps-GCP.rst>`__

-**OCP (OpenShift Container Platform):**
-A 3-node OpenShift Container Platform (OCP) cluster is deployed on a VMware-based infrastructure, providing a robust foundation for containerized workloads.
-Within the OCP virtualization environment, a virtual machine (VM) is provisioned using a QCOW2 image, enabling flexible and efficient resource utilization.

-In parallel, application workloads are hosted on a separate Ubuntu-based VM, where they are deployed using Docker.
-These workloads are integrated with an F5 BIG-IP virtual server, which acts as a centralized and secure entry point for external traffic.

-Steps to Deploy BIG-IP on OCP <Coming soon>

-………..

 **Scenario-1: Scalable Enterprise Workload Deployment Across Hybrid Environments**
 ------------------------------------------------------------------------------